-When preparing a mitigation bank or in-lieu fee program prospectus, the sponsor must include a map and a detailed narrative description of the geographic boundary and the criteria used to determine the proposed service area or service areas.
+When preparing a mitigation bank or in-lieu fee program prospectus, the sponsor must include a map and a detailed narrative description of the geographic boundary(ies) and the criteria used to determine the proposed service area or service areas.
 At a minimum, the service area will be the 10-digit watershed containing the Site(s) (hereinafter "Site" or "Sites" is used to refer generically to mitigation bank sites and in-lieu fee sites).
 Documentation and justification must be provided for expansion of the service area from the 10-digit watershed containing the Site.
 The level of documentation and justification the sponsor must provide increases in a step-wise progression with each additional 10-digit watershed, or portion thereof.
 Additions where all of the following are true require minimal justification: a) areas abutting the 10-digit watershed in which the Site is located, b) within the same 8-digit sub-basin as the Site and c) within the same ecoregion as the Site.
-Depending upon the characteristics of the Sites and the needs of the watersheds in the area, it may be appropriate to add portions of adjacent 8-digit sub-basins within the same 8-digit sub-basin.
-Considerable justification is required for any additions that are outside either the 8-digit sub-basin or ecoregion containing the Site.
+Depending upon the characteristics of the Sites and the needs of the watersheds in the area, it may be appropriate to add portions of adjacent 8-digit sub-basins within the same ecoregion rather than expanding the service area into adjacent ecoregions within the same 8-digit sub-basin.
+Considerable justification is required for any additions that are outside either the 8-digit subbasin or ecoregion containing the Site.
 Documentation and justification again is required in a step-wise progression with each addition of a 10-digit watershed or portion thereof.
 The burden for demonstrating and justifying service area expansion lies entirely with the Sponsor.
 This guidance does not support expansion of a service area into 6-digit basins other than the one in which the Site is located.
 The Corps will use this information and the following considerations to determine the appropriate service area for proposed banks and in-lieu fee programs.
+In addition, the Corps considers input from the IRT and the public prior to making a final service area determination.